ArashHosseini/BERT-for-Unity/README.md

 python3 app.py
 ```

-## Unity
+## inside Unity

 ### Supported pipeline objects

-1. `next-sentence` - Provide the next N sentences for the input sequence, it will consider the return as the new input during iteration.
+ - `next-sentence` : Provide the next N sentences for the input sequence, it will consider the return as the new input during iteration.
-2. `fill-mask` - Takes an input sequence containing a masked token (e.g. <mask>) and return list of most probable filled sequences, with their probabilities.
+ - `fill-mask` : Takes an input sequence containing a masked token (e.g. <mask>) and return list of most probable filled sequences, with their probabilities.
-3. `question-answering` - Provided some context and a question refering to the context, it will extract the answer to the question in the context.
+ - `question-answering` : Provided some context and a question refering to the context, it will extract the answer to the question in the context.
-4. `sentiment-analysis` - Gives the polarity (positive / negative) of the whole input sequence.
+ - `sentiment-analysis` : Gives the polarity (positive / negative) of the whole input sequence.
-5. `feature-extraction` - Generates a tensor representation for the input sequence
+ - `feature-extraction` : Generates a tensor representation for the input sequence

 ```c#